fireundubh/playwithfire/xedit/scripting-api.md

 title: xEdit Scripting API
 description:
 published: true
-date: 2020-02-26T08:43:06.441Z
+date: 2020-02-26T08:43:49.729Z
 tags:
 ---

-Currently, xEdit supports only the "Old API."
-The "New API" is not yet available, but at some point, the Old API will be replaced.
-Implementations of the following solutions are provided using both APIs to demonstrate how scripts will need to be updated.
+At some point, the Current API will be replaced.

+Implementations of the following solutions are provided using both APIs to demonstrate how scripts will need to change.

 # Common Problems

 ## Access member of element in array of elements

-### Old API
+### Current API

 ```pascal
 var